mli254/IDX-Exchange-Property-Search-App/README.md

 # IDX-Exchange-Property-Search-App
 ## Description
 A property search application created for the IDX Exchange internship.
+Using real MLS data, the application displays multiple property listings via a grid of card elements.
+Users can filter the properties by city name, zipcode, minimum price, maximum price, number of beds, and number of baths.
+Clicking on a card will navigate to a separate page that provides more detailed information about the specific property, such as interior features, room types, and heating/cooling information.

 ### Tech Stack:
 - Backend
+  - Node.js (ver.
+24.16.0)
-  - Node.js / Express.js
+  - Express.js (ver.
+5.2.1)
 - Frontend
-  - React
+  - React (ver.
+19.2.7)
+  - TailwindCSS (ver.
+4.3.3)
 - Database
   - MySQL 8 (Docker Container)